forcedotcom/postman-commerce-cloud-apis/README.md

 # Salesforce Commerce Cloud APIs for Postman

-A [Postman](https://www.postman.com) collection of 230+ requests for the following Salesforce APIs:
+A [Postman](https://www.postman.com) collection of requests for the following Salesforce Commerce Cloud APIs:

 <table>
    <tr>